jonnor/embeddedml/README.md

 - Basic tools available for converting Tensorflow models
 - Keyword-spotting/wake-word on audio well established.
 Used in commercial products (Alexa etc)
 - Human activity detecton on accelerometers.
-- Computer vision
+- Computer vision is
+- Lots of research and announcements for low-power co-processors, but little on market yet

 Limitations

 - Neural models lacking for non-ARM micros.
 ESP8266/ESP32
 - Non-neural models missing inference engines designed for microcontrollers
-- "Small DNN model" work mostly on computer vision for mobile phones (model size 1000x of uC)
+- "Small DNN" work mostly on computer vision for mobile phones (model size 1000x of uC)
 - Few/no pretrained models available.
 Transfer learning little explored?
 - Very little documentation of entire development process.
 From planning, data aquisition, model design